zotonic/zotonic/doc/developer-guide/getting-started.rst

 are such providers.

 After the cloud-init is done with its installation a new server is up and running on port 80 and 443.
-It will be using a self-signed certificate, located in ``/home/zotonic/.zotonic/security/self-signed/``.
+It will be using a self-signed certificate, located in :file:`/home/zotonic/.config/zotonic/security/self-signed/` (on macOS the directory is :file:`$HOME/Library/Application Support/zotonic/security/`).

 The ``wwwadmin`` password for the zotonic status site can be found after logging in to your server::